echo304/positrace-task/README.md

 - Make sure you have proper Ruby version installed
 - Run the following commands in the root directory of the project
+- Make sure you have PostgreSQL running in your local machine with the following configurations
+    - username: `positrace_task`
+    - password: `positrace_task`
+    - host: `localhost`
+    - port: `5432`

 ```bash
 bundle install